nunit/nunit/docs/articles/nunit/technical-notes/nunit-internals/specs/Include-and-Exclude-Attributes-Spec.md

 #### Comparison of Options

+> [!NOTE]
-**Note:** The following are Charlie's ratings.
+> The following are Charlie's ratings.
 Feel free to disagree!

 ##### Ease of implementation (easy to hard):
     1 > 2 > 3 > 4